Marty Skovlund Jr.

 Nader Gamez

-Since then, he has worked in law enforcement and corrections with the Dane County Sheriff’s Office, the Waukesha Police Department, the Wisconsin Department of Corrections, the Wisconsin Department of Health Services, and Mendota Mental Health Institute.
-He has also competed in amateur boxing and played with local rugby clubs.
+Nader is a contributor to The Havok Journal with a background in Wisconsin law enforcement, corrections, and mental health settings.
+He earned a bachelor’s degree in international studies from the University of Wisconsin–Madison and has worked with the Dane County Sheriff’s Office, the Waukesha Police Department, the Wisconsin Department of Corrections, the Wisconsin Department of Health Services, and Mendota Mental Health Institute.
+He has also competed in amateur boxing and played rugby with local clubs.
+For The Havok Journal, he writes personal essays, commentary, and poetry that often reflect on hardship, identity, resilience, and mental health.

 Clay D